gneelies/Capstone/README.md

 - end_lng
 - member_casual

+**Data Location**: Data is stored in .csv files
+Data is stored on secure hard drive with password protected status.

 ### Step 3: Process

-**Tool**: Google BigQuery is used to combine the total 12 files into one dataset.
+**Tool**: Excell Power querey Google BigQuery is used to combine the total 12 files into one dataset.

 #### Data Combination